Writing my last post on the pros and cons of shift work led me to ponder what matters most in a job and how wildly that varies from person to person.

 3. Get an education that is broad enough that your skills could be transferable to a different path in case you decide you don’t love the first one.
 (Get a business degree but minor in marketing.
 Get a French degree but double-major in education.)”

 Overly simplified?
 Perhaps, but the sentiment is spot on.
 Enjoying your work isn’t just about enjoying the actual job duties.
+Here are 5 things I truly value most in a job.

 Maybe you’re okay with being on call or working rotating shifts.
 Maybe you do your best work early in the morning or late at night.
 Or maybe you want to work flexible daytime hours to accommodate your family.
 Maybe you’re okay with travelling a lot for work.
 Or working all hours to grow a startup.
 Personally, I like pretty regular hours.